You don’t blog? (5/5: the finale!)

 Write in your favourite HTML codes, shirttails, decklines, boilerplate phrases, preferred nomenclature, second references, in-line jokes, etc, so you won’t have to hunt around the Internet or rack your brains for them.

-I have a stylebook for my blog, but I almost never use it mainly because I’ve completely internalised my stuff by dint of long working in printing and publishing work.
+My blog has its own stylebook, but I almost never use it — mainly because I’ve completely internalised my stuff by dint of long working in printing and publishing.

 Excerpts from my stylebook:—